 Frankfort48 Film Contest

-Thank you to everyone who took part in the 2nd Annual Frankfort48 Film Contest.
+Thank you to everyone who attended and contributed to the 2nd Annual Frankfort48 Film Contest in June 2018.

 Aspiring filmmakers were invited to create a 3-to-5 minute film celebrating the beauty of northern Michigan.

 Participants had 48 hours to conceive their ideas, scout locations, film, edit, and present their masterpiece.

 All films were presented and judged during a public screening at The Garden Theater on Saturday, June 23.